 How do you feel about family and society?

+You can witness the early signs of leukemia in how you feel about yourself and surroundings.
 For example, even wealthy people can feel insecure about money, or the most loving parents may have children who feel unworthy of love.

 Blood is also associated with life-force or vitality.
 When the “life-blood” flows strongly, we feel vital and joyous, full of enthusiasm and inspiration.
 However, when a person is afraid of life, feels unsafe, does not give expression to their ideas, becomes withdrawn and experiences a lack of joy, they may be prone to blood-related illnesses.

 Blood receives its life-force from the root chakra.
 The health of this chakra is influenced by how we relate and connect with our family, religion, society – those things that we are born into.

 One of the early signs of leukemia that you should look for are strained relationships with the basic environment, people and systems of birth.